Real effective potentials for phase transitions in models with extended scalar sectors: Standard model effective potential at one loop

 \subsection{Optimized perturbation theory approach}

 In this subsection we apply the OPT procedure \cite{Chiku:1998kd} to the SM scalar potential in order to prevent the one-loop effective potential from becoming complex at small values of the background field, which occurs due to the presence of $\mu^2<0$ in the tree-level mass squared formulae of the scalars.
 We do not discuss the renormalization of the OPT scheme, which can be done as in Ref.~\cite{Chiku:1998kd}.
-In the formulae used in the OPT potential we simply neglect the divergent part in Eq.~\eqref{eq:V_SM_CW}.
+Here, we simply drop the divergent piece $D_{\overline{\rm MS}}$ in the expression of the CW potential given in Eq.~\eqref{eq:V_SM_CW}.

 Following the approach outlined in Ref.~\cite{Chiku:1998kd}, we change the classical potential by adding and subtracting a mass term in the Lagrangian

 where $m^2>0$.
 The second term is treated as an interaction term (or a finite part of the counterterm) \cite{Banerjee:1991fu} that contributes first at one-loop order.
 The new scalar potential takes the same expression as given in \eqref{eq:V_SM_cl} with $\mu^2$ changed to $m^2$.
 Therefore, within the OPT scheme we employ the replacement $\mu^2\to m^2$ in the tree-level mass squared formulae for the scalars in Eq.~\eqref{eq:SM_tree_m2}, making the Goldstone masses positive for any value of the background field $v$.